emmetio/emmet-docs/src/documents/customization/snippets/index.html.md

 title: "snippets.json"
 menuOrder: 1
 ---
-Create `snippets.json` file in in extensions folder to add or override snippets.
-The structure of this file is the same a [original one](https://github.com/sergeche/zen-coding/blob/v0.7.1/snippets.json): on the top level you define _syntax name_ your snippets belong to, the second level is `abbreviations` or `snippets`, depending on item type you want to create.
+Create `snippets.json` file in extensions folder to add or override snippets.
+The structure of this file is the same as the [original one](https://github.com/sergeche/zen-coding/blob/v0.7.1/snippets.json): on the top level you define _syntax name_ your snippets belong to, the second level is `abbreviations` or `snippets`, depending on item type you want to create.
 When loaded, users’ `snippets.json` in _recursively merged_ with the original one, adding or updating abbreviations and snippets.

 You should read [Element type](/abbreviations/types/) section before creating `snippets.json` file.